 The cheongsam (or qipao) originated nearly a century ago in Shanghai as a modern take on the Manchu dress, and remains one of the most iconic pieces of Chinese fashion.
-If you're getting married and looking to honor your own or fiancé's Chinese heritage, then the cheongsam can be the perfect addition to your wedding.
+If you're getting married and looking to honor your own or fiancé's Chinese heritage, then a cheongsam wedding dress can be the perfect addition to your special day.

 Here’s what the modern bride needs to know about wearing a cheongsam on your wedding day and how to choose one that will have all eyes on you as you walk down the aisle: